johanbook/file-domain-server/README.md

 # file-domain-server

-**file-domain-server** is a simplistic Nodejs HTTP file server that serve different folders depending on the HTTP `Host` header.
-It is mainly intended to run an internal network with its own DNS server.
+**file-domain-server** is a simplistic Nodejs HTTP file server that serves different folders depending on the HTTP `Host` header.
+It is mainly intended to run on an internal network with its own DNS server.

 ## Get started